Tom-Hirschberger/MMM-CommandToNotification/README.md

 # MMM-CommandToNotification
-MagicMirror² which periodically calls configured scripts and sends the results as individual notification
+MagicMirror² module which periodically calls configured scripts and sends the results as individual notifications